My Mother. My Heart.

 It was left to me to wave them off, knowing that was what she wanted.

 When they left, I slipped into bed with her.
 I told her she'd been a fabulous mom.
 I thanked her for all the laughs, the practical jokes, the tough love.
-I forgave her for those back-to-school home perms that made me look like I had a tumbleweed on my head in class pictures.
+I forgave her for those back-to-school Toni home perms that left me looking like a tumbleweed in class pictures.

 I told her I was sorry I'd been such an ungrateful jerk so much of the time.

 I promised I'd never forget her.
-Readers of this space know I've kept that vow.
+And I haven’t.

 Which is appropriate.
-Because that memorable day in September also happens to be my birthday.
+Because that memorable day in September happens to be my birthday.